geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Would you be happy with that?
 Would four GPUers be happy with four GPUs in the TinyBox town?
 All right.
-Any other tiny grad related questions?
+Any other tinygrad related questions?
 If you want to just buy a normal, buy a normal, buy a normal computer.
 We also do not know anything about the signal integrity of PCIe5.
 Getting signal integrity to work for PCIe4 required PCIe5 stuff.